 From the quirky to the classic, we’ve compiled a list of our favorite guides to the Twin Cities and greater Minnesota.

 Notes: The downside to travel books is that they can get outdated pretty quickly.
 We recommend verifying information before heading out on your adventure.
 I like a few of these books enough to keep them on my shelf despite inaccuracies.This article contains Amazon affiliate links.
 FFTC receives a small commission on purchases.
 These guidebooks are all available through Twin Cities libraries, and we recommend starting there before purchasing the books you like best.

 Like any bucket lists of this type, this is one person’s list.
 While it is unlikely you’ll want to do all of these things with your family, it is a good primer of the Twin Cities experience.
 This is a great book to pick up if you are new to the metro area and want to dive right in.
 After you’ve tackled what interests you off of this list, you’ll probably have a list of your own.

 A Rustling of Wings: An Angelic Guide to the Twin Cities by Joan Nyberg

 Published in 1994.
-Over 20 years old, but churches and museums tend to be slow to change.
+Almost 30 years old, but churches and museums tend to be slow to change.

 Dad’s Eye View: 52 Family Adventures in the Twin Cities by Michael Hartford.